drhirn/fhem-rhasspy/README.md

 ### SetTimer

-Intent to create a timer/countdown
+Intent to create a timer/countdown/alarm

-This intent creates an AT-command in FHEM with the given time and - currently - speaks the sentences "Timer abgelaufen" when it has expired.
+This intent creates an AT-command in FHEM with the given time and - currently - speaks the sentences "timer expired" when it has expired.

 No FHEM-settings needed